 SO IMPORTANT Willpower and discipline are actually two sides of the same coin, and this is an area of your life that you should cultivate if you are to become a more impressive, powerful, and successful version of yourself.
 Ultimately, discipline is all about controlling one’s emotions and actions.
 And that, in turn, means that you have to learn to no longer be a slave to how you feel.

-You choose a goal, and exclude all other distracting thoughts and impulses.
+You choose a goal and exclude all other distracting thoughts and impulses.
 The thing is you just do what you have to do.
-Doctors, pilots have personal problems too, however they learned to focus their energy on priorities.
+Doctors, and pilots have personal problems too, however they learned to focus their energy on priorities.
 It is mindset that you have to work on.

 At the same time, however, it also creates consistency in everything you say and do.
 People will find that you are not easily upset about what people say, that you are not desperate to please them, or that you don’t know what to do.
 Determined, disciplined, and immune to life’s worries.
 This is very important.